gentimouton/sokobalt/README.md

 Lines starting with any other character are comments should be ignored.
 Levels are separated by at least one empty line or comment.

+# TODO
+- navigate between levels
+- store progress in local pickle
+- level solver
+- use bg and dirtysprites instead of redrawing every tick